build-on-aws/content/tutorials/deploy-sam-application-composer/index.md

 - **Project folders** – When we design a Lambda function, a general Lambda directory structure is generated.
 - **Backup template file** – A backup directory named `.aws-composer` will be created at the root of our project location and will contain a backup copy of our application template file and our project folders.

-The Application composer console, has two sections: `"Canvas"` and `"Template"`.
-You can switch between the two anytime during the designing.
+The Application composer console has two sections: `"Canvas"` and `"Template"`.
+You can switch between the two anytime while designing.

 ![Console Canvas and Template sections](images/console-option-canvas.png)

 In the Application Composer console, we can find most of the serverless resources available in the `Resources` tab.
 The `List` tab is to quickly identify resources already on the canvas/template.
 To make this pattern, **drag and drop** components from the `Resources` tab onto the `Canvas`.

-When we drag the resources on the canvas, Application composer automatically writes required the YAML code in the `Template`.
-Also, as this is connected mode, these changes are also done to our local template file.
-Any changes we make on either canvas or template, they are automatically reflected on other side.
+When we drag the resources on the canvas, Application Composer automatically writes the required YAML code in the `Template`.
+Also, as this is connected mode, these changes are done to our local template file.
+Any changes we make on either canvas or template are automatically reflected on other side.

-We can see in the GIF below, as we drag and drop resources (API Gateway, Lambda and, DynamoDB) on the Canvas, the template.yaml is automatically populated with its appropriate yaml definition.
+We can see in the GIF below, as we drag and drop resources (API Gateway, Lambda, and DynamoDB) on the canvas, the template.yaml is automatically populated with its appropriate yaml definition.

 ![Drag and drop resources gif](images/drag-drop.webp)

 We can customize the template further in the `"Template"` tab.
-OR we can select the resource on `"Canvas"` and click `"Details"` to modify resources.
+Or we can select the resource on `"Canvas"` and click `"Details"` to modify resources.

-For example, we dragged API Gateway resource, by clicking on `"Details"` we can see configurable `"Resource properties"` on the right.
+For example, we dragged API Gateway resource; by clicking on `"Details"` we can see configurable `"Resource properties"` on the right.
 We can rename CloudFormation's logical ID of the resource, quickly add routes, authorizers, and CORS configuration.

 ![Console APIGateway resources properties](images/console-apigw-resource-properties.png)